TallKite/linnstrument-firmware/README.md

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
 2) Download linnstrument-firmware-microLinn.ino.bin.zip from the Linnstrument Community wiki and unzip it.
 Important: if on a mac, put the .bin file on your **desktop**.
 3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download (and possibly unzip) the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
-4) Check your OS version to confirm the update.
+4) Unplug the Linnstrument and plug it back in (temporary workaround).
+Check your OS version to confirm the update.
 Tap twice to see all three numbers.
 It should be 234.072.001 or higher.
 If not, reboot your computer and try again.
 5) Important, read the next section about uninstalling!

 -------- UPGRADING/UNINSTALLING --------

 IMPORTANT: Updating to a newer version of microLinn is done normally.
 But if you want to uninstall microLinn and go back to an official (non-microtonal) version of the firmware, there's an extra step.
-Just before you run the updater, on the Global Settings screen, tap the pad to the right of the "Update OS" pad (col 17, 3rd row from the bottom) so that it turns dark blue.
-On a 128, tap the pad just above the calibration pad, col 16 row 5.
+Just before you run the updater, on the Global Settings screen, tap the pad to the right of the "Update OS" pad (17th column, 3rd row from the bottom) so that it turns dark blue.
+(On a 128, tap the pad just above the calibration pad, 16th column, 5th row).
+This avoids deleting your calibration data and user settings.

 If you see "Couldn't retrieve Linnstrument's settings, interrupting firmware upgrade.
-Go ahead with default settings?", quit the updater app and update with the opposite setting.
+Go ahead with default settings?", quit the updater app and try updating with the opposite setting.

 -------- NON-MICROTONAL FEATURES --------